Discover the World Heritage Site of Hadrian's Wall

 It follows the line of Hadrian’s Wall, along the way passing through some of the most beautiful parts of England – from rolling fields and rugged moorland to the vibrant cities of Newcastle and Carlisle.

-Hadrian’s Wall Path is managed by a National Trail Partnership comprising Northumberland National Park Authority, Cumbria and Northumberland County Councils, Newcastle City Council, English Heritage and Natural England.
+2023 marks the 20th anniversary of the creation of the Hadrian’s Wall Path National Trail.
+The Path is managed by a National Trail Partnership comprising Northumberland National Park Authority, Cumbria and Northumberland County Councils, Newcastle City Council, English Heritage and Natural England.
 Lorna Lazzari, the National Trail Officer coordinates the Trail and ensures that the physical fabric of the Trail and its associated archaeology, which is the primary gateway for visitors to the Hadrian’s Wall World Heritage Site, is managed in a sustainable way.